top of page

 and its many memories."

-We do that by continuing to collect, display and share the memories!
+We do that by continuing to collect, display, and share the memories!

 The historical society has improved and maintained the old schoolhouse since 1993.
 It has been used as a meeting place, an event center, a place for families to gather, class reunions, the Prestini Art Exhibit, Preserve America Project, Schoolhouse Quilters, summer reading programs, candidate's night, Loonsday start and finish line, book sales space for the Friends of the Loon Lake Library, and more!

 In 2022 the Loon Lake Loon Association disbanded and the gift shop volunteers expanded the focus to include crafts and gifts by local artisans and souvenirs to reflect the community.
-It was re-named Joan's Gift Shop to honor Joan Easley's many years of dedicated service to the community and the historical society.
+It was renamed Joan's Gift Shop to honor Joan Easley's many years of dedicated service to the community and the historical society.
 Joan passed away in the summer of 2022 following a brief illness and still looks over our shoulders in her gift shop!

 In 2022, recovering from the COVID pandemic, we re-envisioned the Loon Lake Summer Festival to be a community gathering and celebration for all ages.
 We hope this will continue to expand and grow as a fundraiser for the historical society as well as bring the community together to enjoy each other and our history.